microsoft/pxt/docs/packages/getting-started.md

 You will need to get a [GitHub](https://github.com) account and create a GitHub repository.
 At this time, other repository hosting solutions (GitLab, Bitbucket, etc.) are not supported.

-On the home screen click on the **Import** button.
-If needed, login to GitHub using the link at the bottom of the dialog.
-Once logged in, the Import dialog should have an option to create a new GitHub repository or clone an existing one.
+From the main editor screen, go to the gear wheel and **About**.
+Click on **GitHub login** and follow prompts to generate a personal access token.
+Once logged in, the Import dialog on the home screen should have an option to create a new GitHub repository or clone an existing one.
 Follow it.

 If you have already created the repository, select it from the list.
 If the repository isn't